 Can You Go to an Ayahuasca Retreat in the USA?

-You might be surprised to learn that ayahuasca is even illegal in places like Peru and is only permitted for religious and ceremonial circumstances.
-As such, retreats are often the only option.
+For this reason, most users prefer to travel to South America for the ceremonial experience.
+However, ayahuasca is even illegal in places like Peru, though it is permitted for religious and ceremonial circumstances.
+As such, retreats that can provide these circumstances are often the only option.

 How Much Is an Ayahuasca Retreat?

 First, you need to consider where you will attend the ayahuasca retreat.
 Since it is tricky (not to mention illegal) to visit an ayahuasca retreat in the USA, most travel to Peru or Costa Rica for an authentic experience.
 In this case, you’ll need to factor travel costs in with the price of the retreat itself.